ToyotaInfoTech/RAMN/docs/firmware/customizing_guide.rst

 Connect a debugger to that ECU, and press the green bug icon in STM32CubeIDE (or select "Run" > "Debug").
 If it is the first time that you run the debugger, you may see a prompt, for which you should keep the default settings.

+If debugging fails (or is unreliable), try deleting ``RAMNV1 Debug.cfg`` and ``RAMNV1 Debug.launch`` to force the creation of a fresh debug configuration.
-If debugging fails, select "Run" > "Debug Configurations...", select the "Debugger" tab, and experiment with different settings (try different "Debug probe" settings, and try both SWD and JTAG).
+Then, select "Run" > "Debug Configurations...", select the "Debugger" tab, and experiment with different settings (try different "Debug probe" settings, and try both SWD and JTAG).
+Also make sure that **C/C++ Application** in the **Main** tab points to the .elf file of your current configuration (typically, ``Debug/RAMNV1.elf``).
+You can use the "Search Project..." button to identify the correct binary file.

 If possible, try to enable RTOS Kernel Awareness (Enable "RTOS proxy", Driver: "FreeRTOS", Port: "ARM_CM33_NTZ") to get more debugging information, but turn it off if you encounter debugging issues.